TutsWiki/source/content/blog/linux/android-tethering.md

 ![usb tether IP address](/images/usb_tether_4.png "IP address")

 ### Wifi Tethering
 Following the same process as mentioned above, in your Android phone, open `Settings` and go to `Network & Internet`.
-Next, select `Mobile hotspot and Tethering` and turn on the `Mobile Hotspot`.
+Next, select `Mobile Hotspot and Tethering` and turn on the `Mobile Hotspot`.
 In your Linux system, again under the `Network Connections`, turn `Wifi On`

 ![wifi tether turn on wifi](/images/wifi_tether.png "Turn On Wifi")